Mini0n/basic_creditcard_process/README.md

 Everything is working.
 We just need the final touches.
 To run everything from the console.

 Read information from a file or STDIN and pass it over to a Processor instance.
-The Processor will nor what to do.
+The Processor will know what to do.
 Just add some screens and an Exception handler to keep everything at bay in case something weird is passed to the program, like a file that does not exist.

 So, everything worked and seems to hold together.
-Each abstraction does what is intended to do and allows to be built upon.
+Each abstraction does what it is intended to do and allows to be built upon.

 Let the code do the work.